-If you can't make it to the Vatican on this day, strive to catch the address in real time by watching the Vatican's stream online.
+If you can't make it to the Vatican on this day, strive to catch the address in real time by watching the Vatican's stream online or, online on Youtube

 With the Easter Sunday message finally delivered, what happens next?
 Well, not much is known about the Pope's schedule after Easter Sunday and Monday, but the Vatican often considers both days state holidays.
 That means if you are in the vicinity, expect the Vatican museum to be closed.